puhan63/Traffic-Violations/README.md

 **Data Cleaning and Preparation**

-The initial dataset contained over 1,048,570 traffic violation records and underwent a series of quality control and preparatory steps before analysis.After cleaning, the final dataset comprised 295,569 records.
+The initial dataset contained over 1,048,570 traffic violation records and underwent a series of quality control and preparatory steps before analysis.
+After cleaning, the final dataset comprised 295,569 records.
+All operations were performed using the SQL programming language.

 **Initial Data Integrity and Quality Control**

 **Missing Values and Skewness:** An initial assessment revealed most variables had an approximately normal distribution, while Search_Conducted and Search_Outcome required transformation due to their binary nature.

 **Handling Incomplete Records:** Missing data was determined to be structured rather than random.
-Consequently, any row missing information from several critical columns—specifically Search_Conducted and Search_Outcome, which were central to the analysis objectives—was removed from the dataset.
+Consequently, any row missing information from several critical columns—specifically Search_Conducted and Search_Outcome, which were central to the analysis objectives—was removed from the dataset which consisted of 297,426 rows.

 **Duplicate Records:** Duplicate records were identified using a staging table methodology.
 A total of 455,575 redundant rows were subsequently deleted to ensure data integrity for analysis.